Police investigating Johnstown suspect's death following 3-county chase

 Pretlor himself published an expletive-filled video on Snapchat during the chase as he was driving with police behind him, sirens blaring.

-"I don't give a (expletive).
-You gonna have to take me out."

 Limani said he was aware of that video — which The Tribune-Democrat obtained from KDKA-TV.
-And edited version appears with this story
+An edited version appears online with this story.

 'Known to be violent'